 Wrapping Up: Is Microdosing Helpful for Athletes?

-Most athletes who have experimented with microdosing seem to believe that it helps them perform better.
+Most athletes who have experimented with microdosing believe it helps them perform better.
 While there are some theories and early scientific findings that support these claims, there isn’t enough data to make any definitive claims.

 With that said, microdosing is generally considered safe.
-Many athletes looking for an additional edge over their competition are experimenting on their own with different kinds of psychedelics and posting their results online in the form of blog posts, testimonials, and videos.
+Many athletes looking for an additional edge over their competition are experimenting on their own with different kinds of psychedelics and posting their results online through blog posts, testimonials, and videos.
 As time goes on, more evidence is mounting in support of a proper clinical trial to explore these effects in a controlled setting.

 - Lawrence, D. W., & Carhart-Harris, R. L. (2019).
 Sports medicine, mental health & well-being, and psychedelics.
 BJSM Blog.
 Accessed December 15, 2019.